ohmybash/oh-my-bash/README.md

 ### Custom Plugins and Themes

-If you want to override any of the default behaviors, just add a new file (ending in `.sh`) in the `custom/` directory.
+If you want to override any of the default behaviors, just add a new file (ending in `.bash`) in the `custom/` directory.

-If you have many functions that go well together, you can put them as a `XYZ.plugin.sh` file in the `custom/plugins/` directory and then enable this plugin.
+If you have many functions that go well together, you can put them as a `XYZ.plugin.bash` file in the `custom/plugins/` directory and then enable this plugin.

 If you would like to override the functionality of a plugin distributed with Oh My Bash, create a plugin of the same name in the `custom/plugins/` directory and it will be loaded instead of the one in `plugins/`.